By Jane Parent

 “People have a certain expectation of what addiction looks like, and with pot, the symptoms may not be as dramatic as they are for other drugs like heroin or methamphetamine,” notes Arthur Schut, President and CEO of Arapahoe House treatment facilities in Colorado.
 One thing is certain, however: marijuana dependence is “the primary reason for adolescent admissions to drug treatment,” says Schut.
 And marijuana dependence is now becoming an issue much earlier.
 Says Pasierb: “The average age of first drug use is in the early teen years.”

 “But lots of adults smoke weed.”

-“Parents must be clear with their teens that use of alcohol and other drugs, including weed, puts them at greater risk of harm—to themselves or others—and is not going to help them with school, sports or work,” says Sean Clarkin, executive vice president for Research and External Relations with Partnership for Drug-Free Kids.
+“Parents must be clear with their teens that use of alcohol and other drugs, including weed, puts them at greater risk of harm—to themselves or others.
+It is not going to help them with school, sports or work,” says Sean Clarkin, executive vice president for Research and External Relations with Partnership for Drug-Free Kids.
 There’s a reason there are age restrictions on these substances, says Clarkin.
-“90% of addictions start in adolescence, when teen brains are still developing and learning coping strategies.”
-At the very least, Clarkin advises parents to their teen kids to “wait” until they’re in their twenties and can try weed at somewhat diminished risk.
+“90% of addictions start in adolescence.
+Teen brains are still developing and learning coping strategies.”
+At the very least, Clarkin advises parents to their teen kids to “wait” until they’re in their twenties.
+With a fully developed brain, they can try weed at somewhat diminished risk.
 “When a teen has other risk factors—mental health disorders such as depression, anxiety or ADHD, or a family history of addiction, to name two examples—early use in adolescence is even more problematic,” Clarkin warns.